Mendoncaa/LAPR2/docs/sprintC/us026/01.requirements-engineering/Readme.md

 ### 1.4.
 Found out Dependencies

 This user story requires tasks in the To-Do list to be scheduled first (US22 - "As a GSM, I want to add a new entry in the Agenda").
+This user story requires vehicles to be created first (US06 - "Register a vehicle")

 ### 1.5 Input and Output Data